Troubleshooting Incoming SAML SSO

 Example: https://Company.myabsorb.com/#/sso-error?ssoError=SamlNoUserFound

-Explanation After Authenticating with the SSO provider, the User selects the App on the SSO portal and is routed to the Absorb dashboard with an error.
+Explanation After authenticating with the SSO provider, the User receives an error on the Absorb Dashboard after selecting the App on the SSO portal.

 This error is generic and can mean any of the following: